Upgrade to remove ads

 Pure Food and Drug Act

-1906 - the act that prohibited the manufacture, sale, or shipment of impure of falsely labeled food and drugs
+the act that prohibited the manufacture, sale, or shipment of impure of falsely labeled food and drugs.

-National Association for the Advancement of Colored People, founded in 1909 to work for racial equality
+National Association for the Advancement of Colored People.

 Bull Moose Party

-a name given to the progressive party, formed to support Theodore Roosevelt's candidacy for the presidency in 1912
+The name given to the Progressive Party, formed to support Theodore Roosevelt's candidacy for the presidency in 1912.

 Election of 1912